 Many gay and lesbian families adopt children domestically as well as through intercountry adoption.
-In this section you will find information and resources regarding adoption by LGBTQ (lesbian, gay, bisexual, transgender, and questioning) families.
+In this section, you will find information and resources regarding adoption by LGBTQ (lesbian, gay, bisexual, transgender, and questioning) families.

-Adoption and Parenting
+Adoption and the LGBTQ Community

 Adoption by Lesbian, Gay and Bisexual Parents: An Overview of Current Law (PDF - 131 KB)

-National Center for Lesbian Rights
+National Center for Lesbian Rights (2014)

-Offers a description of the different types of adoption available to lesbian, gay, and bisexual parents and a brief overview of the current law.
+Describes the different types of adoption available to lesbian, gay, and bisexual parents and a brief overview of the current law.